Attendance & Accommodation

-|1:30 - 4:30 p.m||Chamber rehearsals and coaching, individual practice and lessons|
+|1:00 - 4:00 p.m||Chamber rehearsals and coaching, individual practice and lessons|

-|7:00 p.m||Concerts or scheduled activities or free time|
+|7:00 p.m||Concerts, scheduled activities or free time|

 Living on the campus is not only fun, but is a great learning experience.
-For many young musicians this is their first time living with a roommate, the first time they do laundry on their own (laundry facilities will be available), or the first time they've had so much choice about how to spend their free time.
+For many young musicians this is their first time living with a roommate, the first time they do laundry on their own (laundry facilities are available), or the first time they've had so much choice about how to spend their free time.
 And while participants learn what it's like to live away from home, they won't be on their own.
-Chaperons will make sure they are comfortable, safe, and happy — and that the participant is making the most of his/her time at Morningside Music Bridge.
+Our Student Assistants (Chaperons) make sure they are comfortable, safe, and happy — and that the participant is making the most of their time at Morningside Music Bridge.

 Pocket/Spending money and Responsibility:

 We suggest that participants take a maximum of USD$75 per week for minor expenses.
 If necessary, we will arrange for the participant to exchange other currencies for US dollars after arrival at the program.